glouppe/info8002-large-scale-data-systems/lecture1.md

 - *How do you talk to another machine?*
     - Networking basics
-- *How do you talk to multiple machines at once, with guarantees?*
+- *How do you talk to multiple machines at once, with ordering guarantees?*
     - Multicast, Gossiping.

 ---